ricochetuniverse/ricochet-universe/readme.md

 2. Install Docker and Docker Compose
 3. Copy `.env.example` to `.env` and adjust your configuration.
 Note that `DB_USERNAME` and `DB_PASSWORD` will be used as the initial MariaDB user when creating the database container
 4. Create a text file on `docker/secrets/mariadb_root_password.txt` that will be your root MariaDB password
+5. Install [mkcert](https://github.com/FiloSottile/mkcert), then run `mkcert -install` and `mkcert ricochet.test`, and move the 2 generated `.pem` files to `docker/secrets/`
-5. Open a terminal window and execute these commands:
+6. Open a terminal window and execute these commands:
     ```bash
     docker-compose run --rm composer composer install
     docker-compose run --rm node yarn